 Children are assessed to determine which Training Choir is most suitable for them during their audition.
 They are assessed in the areas of maturity and musical ability.

-Training Choir I is directed by Carole Anderson and meets on Wednesdays from 5:00 to 6:30pm.
+- Training Choir I is directed by Carole Anderson and meets on Wednesdays from 5 to 6:30 PM.

 Within the Main Choir are four distinct groups: Cantare, Chorale, Chamber Choir and the Choral Scholars.
 Together, they make up the main performing choir of the Chorus, which maintains a busy schedule of festival and concert engagements.